Panendar/Python-Practice/README.md

 # Python Practice Projects

 Welcome to my Python Learning Journey!
 This repository showcases my progress in learning Python through hands-on projects.
-From basic command-line games to file handling applications, each project represents a step forward in mastering Python programming concepts and best practices.
+From basic command-line games to API integrations and data analysis applications, each project represents a step forward in mastering Python programming concepts and best practices.

 ## Project Directory